shawn-terence/Asset-requisition-system/README.md

 - `AllUsersView`: Retrieves a list of all users.
 No authentication required.
 - `UserUpdatePasswordView`: Allows the authenticated user to update their password.
 Requires the user to be authenticated (IsAuthenticated).
 - `ChangeUserRoleView`: Allows an admin or superadmin to change a user's role.
 Requires the user to be authenticated (IsAuthenticated) and have an admin or superadmin role.
 - `DeleteUserView`: Allows an admin or superadmin to delete a user.
-Requires the user to be authenticated (IsAuthenticated) and have an admin or superadmin role.
+Requires the user to be authenticated (IsAuthenticated) and have a superadmin role.

 #### Asset Views

 - `AssetAddView`: Allows authenticated users (excluding employees) to add new assets.
 Requires the user to be authenticated (IsAuthenticated).
 - `AssetListView`: Retrieves a list of all assets.
 No authentication required.
 - `AssetUpdateView`: Allows authenticated employees to request an asset by ID.
 Changes the asset status to requested and logs the request.
 Requires the user to be authenticated (IsAuthenticated).
+- `AssetDeleteView` : Allows superadmins the ability to remove an asset.
 #### Request Views

 - `RequestListView`: Retrieves a list of all asset requests.
 No authentication required.